pcjdev/pcjdev.github.io/README.md

 -------------

-_Full-Stack_ - it's a broad term, in my opinion, and if you frown on hearing it, I know what you feel.
+_Full-Stack_ - it's a broad term, in my opinion, and if you frown on hearing it, I know how you feel.
 I just use it here with the meaning: I can do _stuff_, from HTML/CSS/JavaScript to Java/Python/ShellScripting and databases.

 _mostly Java_ - because Java is what I excel at, but I am trying to improve